 Any veterans out there have a few minutes to stand up for your comrades at arms?

 The Ottawa American Legion Post 33 is again planning a Veterans Day program for Nov.
-1-2, but it could use a little help with one of the most meaningful and emotional portions of the commemoration: the 24-hour Veterans Honor Guard Vigil.
+1 and 2, but it could use a little help with one of the most meaningful and emotional portions of the commemoration: the 24-hour Veterans Honor Guard Vigil.

-There have been several instances when veterans stand their turn have been joined by family and friends who wish to honor absent veterans, or the widows of fallen veterans.
-There is an added sentry post added for veterans who are wheelchair-bound or cannot stand for the full 15 minutes.
+There have been several instances when veterans standing their turn have been joined by family and friends who wish to honor absent veterans, or the widows of fallen veterans.
+There is a sentry post added for veterans who are wheelchair-bound or cannot stand for the full 15 minutes.

-According to the Legion Post 33′s adjutant John Duback, there are 96 time slots and only a third of that number are filled.
-The opening 5 hours is pretty well full, but there still are openings in the overnight hours after midnight, some in the early hours of Saturday morning around 5 to 6 a.m. and again that day in the late afternoon at about 4 p.m.
+According to Post 33′s adjutant John Duback, there are 96 time slots, and only one-third of that number are filled.
+The opening five hours is pretty full, but there still are openings in the overnight hours after midnight, some in the early hours of Saturday morning about 5 to 6 a.m., and again that day in the late afternoon about 4 p.m.

 “There’s room for anyone to help us honor our veterans,” Duback said.

-Any veteran whether they are members of an organization or not, or active duty personnel who would like to honor the military by taking a turn should contact Duback at 815-993-3956, email to chongofsb@yahoo.com or visit the Legion itself at 901 La Salle St. in Ottawa after 11 a.m. on weekdays.
+Any veteran, whether they are members of an organization or active duty personnel who would like to honor the military by taking a turn, should call Duback at 815-993-3956, email chongofsb@yahoo.com or visit the Legion itself at 901 La Salle St. in Ottawa after 11 a.m. weekdays.

 Also on Friday, the public is invited to enjoy coffee and snacks under tents provided by Illinois Valley Labor Management.
 There also will be the Avenue of Flags, provided by Ottawa First, as well as an assortment of military vehicles on display.
 Children and adults who would like to have pictures taken in and on the vehicles are welcome.